Greek Shrimp Scampi Pasta

 Recipe Notes

-• Storage: This pasta will hold up for 2-3 days in the refrigerator.
-Rewarm it in a large skillet or in the microwave.
+• STORAGE: This pasta is best served the day it is made but it will hold up for 2-3 days in and airtight container in the refrigerator.
+Rewarm leftovers in a large skillet stove top or in the microwave.
+You may need to refresh it with a little broth.

 • Do you have to devein the shrimp?
 If you want to avoid eating the shrimp’s digestive track, then I would suggest deveining the shrimp.
 However, you can find peeled, deveined raw shrimp at most major grocery chains.
 I like to leave the tails on but that is optional.